jemmy512/book-notes/SE/refactoring-2.md

   * When I **refactor**, I make a point of not adding functionality; I only restructure the code.
 I don’t add any tests (unless I find a case I missed earlier); I only change tests when I have to accommodate a change in an interface.

 ## Why Should We Refactor?
 I don’t want to claim refactoring is the cure for all software ills.
 It is no “silver bullet.”
-Yet it is a valuable tool—a pair of silver pliers that helps you keep a good grip on your code.
-Refactoring is a tool that can—and should—be used for several purposes.
+Yet it is a valuable tool - a pair of silver pliers that helps you keep a good grip on your code.
+Refactoring is a tool that can - and should - be used for several purposes.

 1. Refactoring Improves the Design of Software
 2. Refactoring Makes Software Easier to Understand